2019 Aston Martin Rapide AMR: Four-Door Grand Tourer Transforms Into Four-Door Sports Car

 Regardless of the selected design schemes, all 2019 Aston Martin Rapide AMR models will be fitted with discrete AMR logos stitched into the seats in Galena Silver along with a limited-edition AMR inspection plaque and AMR branding on the carbon sill plaques.

-With the exception of China and Russia, the 2019 Aston Martin Rapide AMR will be available globally.
+The 2019 Aston Martin Rapide AMR will be available globally, with the exceptions of China and Russia.

 In the United States, the Rapide AMR will carry a starting price of $240,000 and first customer deliveries will begin in the fourth quarter of 2018.